csc530/vuebulma/docs/components/BulmaButton.md

 Type:  `boolean` | `undefined`

-When true, the button will look active, as if it's curently being clicked
+When true, the button will look active, as if it's currently being clicked

 ## Exposes